Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 ### Waypoint Entry

-Entering waypoints and target information is performed using the Function Selector Knob and the two Target Control Knobs, one for latitude, and the other longitude.
+Entering waypoints and target information is performed using the Function Selector Knob and the two Target Control Knobs (10), one for latitude, and the other longitude.

 | Name     | Description                                                                                               |